embedded-insurance/diachronic/README.md

 > -- _ChatGPT, personal communication, February 2024._

 ## Overview
-Diachronic provides a way to make Temporal nondeterminism errors a thing of the past.
+Diachronic makes workflow nondeterminism a thing of the past.

 ### How it works
 Workflows take their current state and pass it to the next version of the program.
 The new program receives it and continues where the old program left off, subject to a user-defined transformation.